Sigmapitech/area-techno-tester/validation.md

 For our backtend technologies, we will expand more on [React + capacitor](https://github.com/Sigmapitech/area-techno-tester/tree/main/considerations/front-react), [Flutter](https://github.com/Sigmapitech/area-techno-tester/tree/main/considerations/mobile-flutter) and [Kotlin](https://github.com/Sigmapitech/area-techno-tester/tree/main/considerations/mobile-kotlin).

 In the end our choice went to React combined with capacitor.
-While it doesn’t have the power of Flutter, nor the official label of Kotlin; our superior knowledge of it is a decent point in its favor.
+While it doesn’t have the first class support of Flutter, nor that of Kotlin; our superior knowledge of it is a decent point in its favor.
 On top of that, the fact that it is React means that it will have a good synergy with our web frontend and will potentially allow us to share some components.
 Additionally, the ease of installation is a very good point for the different environment our team possesses.